'Fearful' to 'phenomenal' - Forest's rise from drop zone to Wembley

 Forest paid compensation to Swansea to bring Cooper in, despite the Welsh tactician leaving the club in July after their Championship play-off final defeat by Brentford last season.

-It has proven to be the shrewdest bit of business done by the East Midlands club in the 21st century.
+It has proved to be the shrewdest bit of business done by the East Midlands club in the 21st century.

 He oversaw four wins in his first five games in charge.
 The only defeat in his first 15 matches was a heavy 4-0 home loss to eventual title winners Fulham on 24 October.

-When Forest conjured a dramatic three points against Bristol City at Ashton Gate in late October, thanks to 91st and 92nd-minute goals from Lyle Taylor, former Forest defender Brian Laws saw a "massive change in attitude".
+When Forest conjured a dramatic three points against Bristol City at Ashton Gate in late October, thanks to 91st and 92nd-minute goals from Lyle Taylor, former defender Brian Laws saw a "massive change in attitude".

 "How many times have we spoken about Forest when they've equalised and they thank their lucky stars to take the point?"
-Laws continued.
+Laws added.
 "They didn't stop, they wanted to win the game."

 The "never-say-die attitude" was to become a theme, as an injury-time Jack Colback goal at QPR later that month and late Lewis Grabban strike against Sheffield United rescued points.

-Another late show at Peterborough, with goals from Ryan Yates and on-loan Manchester United midfielder James Garner, earned the Reds a valuable three points at the start of December after their form appeared to stall with a run of five draws from six games.
+Another late show at Peterborough, with goals from Ryan Yates and on-loan Manchester United midfielder James Garner, earned valuable three points at the start of December after their form appeared to stall with a run of five draws in six games.

-Cooper's triumphant return to south Wales as Forest beat his former side Swansea 4-1 a week later catapulted the Reds into the top half of the table for the first time.
+Cooper's triumphant return to south Wales as Forest beat his former side Swansea 4-1 a week later catapulted them into the top half of the table for the first time.

 Liverpool's 'European night' in Nottingham

-Forest slumped to back-to-back defeat to end 2021, but started the new year in sensational fashion - bundling record 14-time FA Cup winners Arsenal out of the competition in the third round.
+Forest ended 2021 with back-to-back defeats, but started the new year in sensational fashion - bundling record 14-time FA Cup winners Arsenal out of the competition in the third round.

 Former England captain Alan Shearer, speaking on BBC One at the time, said "it feels like they [Forest] have got something good going on".